Appliance/Furniture Rental Points|Contract Offers & Monthly Payment Cashback, Judging Rent vs Buy

 Appliance/furniture rental and subscription — renting a refrigerator, washing machine, TV, bed, or sofa monthly — are services with growing use in recent years.
 They're handy when you want to keep down the initial cost of living alone, for a single-person assignment or short-term residence, or when you want to try before buying.
 Appliances and furniture that cost tens of thousands to over a hundred thousand yen to buy can be used monthly for just the period you need.
 And since the contract (application) can be a point-site contract offer, plus being monthly/recurring, you can target both the contract offer and monthly payment cashback.

-This article organizes appliance/furniture-rental points in the flow of "cashback the contract/application via routing," "judge 'rent' vs 'buy' by usage period," "pay the monthly fee with a cashback method," and "confirm the minimum-use period and return conditions."
+This article organizes appliance/furniture-rental points in the flow of "cashback the contract/application via routing," "judge 'rent' vs 'buy' by usage period," "consider by item type whether rental or purchase suits," "pay the monthly fee with a cashback method," and "confirm the minimum-use period and return conditions."
 But the premise: rather than continuing an unneeded rental for the cashback, judge rent vs buy by usage period and total.
 For appliances see the home-appliance guide, for furniture the furniture & interior guide, and for living alone the living-alone guide.

 Scenes Where Appliance/Furniture Rental Pays Off